What is Human Resource Planning? Definition, Benefits & Challenges

 1. Analysing labour supply and organisation goals

 If you don’t know what the problem is, how will you solve it?
-Hence, the first step in the human resource planning process is an in-depth analysis of the workforce.
+Hence, the first step in the HRP process is an in-depth analysis of the workforce.
 This involves:

 • Evaluating the company’s strengths and weaknesses